jiqiang90/subql-nested-relations/README.md

-# SubQuery Example - Summary of Rewards and Slashes
+# SubQuery Example - Nested relations

 This subquery indexes balance transfers between accounts, it is designed to demonstrate the many-to-many relationship within these entities.